Department of Biomedical Engineering

 NANCY ALLBRITTON, Chair

-Richard L. Goldberg, Director of Undergraduate Studies
+Richard L. Goldberg, Director of Undergraduate Studies at UNCChapel Hill

 The joint Department of Biomedical Engineering (BME) is a department of both the University of North Carolina at Chapel Hill and North Carolina State University.
 The department oversees a joint graduate program at these institutions.
-However, the undergraduate biomedical engineering program at UNC is separate and distinct from the undergraduate program at NCSU.
+However, the undergraduate biomedical engineering program at UNCChapel Hill is separate and distinct from the undergraduate program at NCSU.

 Biomedical engineering is a profession that develops and applies engineering knowledge and experience to solve problems in biology and medicine and to enhance health care.
 Biomedical engineers are professionally trained to combine the rigors of medical and biological studies with the power of engineering analysis and design.
 People become biomedical engineers to be of service to others, to enjoy the excitement of understanding living systems, and to use state-of-the-art science and technology to solve the complex problems of medical care.
 The emphasis in biomedical engineering is on finding solutions by researching, testing, and applying medical, biological, chemical, electrical, and materials engineering approaches.
 Biomedical engineers are unique individuals who make contributions to health care that are both satisfying to themselves and beneficial to others.

 Applied Science Major, B.S.Biomedical Engineering Track (124 hours)

 In this major, students learn to apply engineering principles to solve problems in medicine and biology.
 This is a field of great breadth that incorporates medical imaging, informatics, micro and nanosystems, prosthetics, medical devices, tissue engineering and genomics, drug delivery, and applications of signal processing and control.